AmiiThinks/AlphaEx/README.md

 #SBATCH --time=02:55:00
 #SBATCH --mem-per-cpu=1G
 #SBATCH --job-name submit.sh
-#SBATCH --output=output/submit_%j.txt
+#SBATCH --output=test/output/submit_%a.txt
-#SBATCH --error=error/submit_%j.txt
+#SBATCH --error=test/error/submit_%a.txt

 export OMP_NUM_THREADS=1
-mkdir -p output
-mkdir -p error

-sleep $((SLURM_ARRAY_TASK_ID / 10))
+echo $SLURM_ARRAY_TASK_ID
 ```

-In this simple example, each job is just sleeping for some time.
-The sleeping time depends on the unique id of each job SLURM_ARRAY_TASK_ID.
+In this simple example, each job simply outputs its array job id.
-This ID will be assigned by submitter automatically.
+This id will be assigned by submitter automatically.
+The output will be written to `test/output/submit_<SLURM_ARRAY_TASK_ID>.txt`.

 Now run `python test/test_submitter.py` in the server.
 Since the total capacity of mp2 and cedar are less than the total number jobs you want to run,
  submitter can not submit all jobs to these two clusters at once.